-The Quantum Foundations and Technologies, Quantum Hardware, Quantum Communication, and Quantum Realization groups partake in several priority EU calls in the field of quantum technologies, including the Framework Partnership Programmes (FPA) with industries.
+The Q-Lab, Quantum Hardware, Quantum Communication, and Quantum Realization groups partake in several priority EU calls in the field of quantum technologies, including the Framework Partnership Programmes (FPA) with industries.
 In addition, we participate in Quantum Communication calls within the EURO-QCI project, teaming with other Belgian and international partners to build secure quantum communication networks in Belgium and in Europe, as well as in national quantum communication projects.
 Finally we are strongly engaged in EU quantum computing calls, such as European High-Performance Computing (HPHC) Joint Undertaking, within which we partake in building a quantum computer network in the EU.
 In this framework, six quantum computers will be built in EU countries, connected to classical supercomputer infrastructure.
 At the same time, the QST group represents Belgium to Quantum Flagship activities, being part of the QCN 27 EU countries directory board.

 The use of solid-state spin defects as qubits for quantum applications requires long spin coherence times (defined as the maximum duration a system can remain in a prepared quantum state).
 This coherence time is limited by the interaction of spin qubits with the magnetic noise resulting from the surrounding electron and nuclear spin bath.
 The quality of the host material is thus an essential factor for the development of high performance solid-state qubits.